-MAYOR COOPWOOD CONFRONTS MARCHERS Circuit Court, The children were released from jail after payment of fines ranging from \$10 to \$20.
+MAYOR COOPWOOD CONFRONTS MARCHERS They are appealing their convictions to three teachers at Sims High School, Circuit Court, The children were released from jail after payment of fines ranging from \$10 to \$20.
 Three of the leaders of the school protest here have also been arraigned on narcotics charges.
 All three--Cottonreader, Robinson, and Pegues -- say the narcotics charges are a frame-up.
 Robinson said that a deputy, while searching him after his arrest, dropped an empty cigarette pack containing some marijuana, and then pretended the pack belonged to Robinson.
-"He had it hidden in his hand," said Robinson.
-"And when he reached to my pocket, he let it drop, and said, 'Hey, what's this you got here?""
-Cottonreader said the police planted narcotic pills in his shoe, and bootleg liquor in his car.
-Hearings on the narcotics charges have been temporarily postponed, but will be held before Circuit Court convenes in August.
-The three men have been released on bond.
-The Holly Springs demonstrations began as a protest over the firing of Before hearing Gray's arguments.
+"He had it hidden in his hand," said Robinson, "And when he reached to my pocket, he let it drop, and said, 'Hey, what's this you got here?""
+Cottonreader said the police planted narcotic pills in his shoe, and bootleg Hearings on the narcotics charges have been temporarily postponed, but will be held before Circuit Court convenes in August.
+The three men have The Holly Springs demonstrations Macon Challenge Put BY MARY ELLEN GALE TUSKEGEE, Ala .-- Nothing was settled this week when the Macon County Democratic Executive Committee (DEC) met to consider the primary election challenge filed by a losing candidate for the board of revenue, Wilber D. "Bill" Johnston.
+Johnston's victorious opponent--the Rev. V. A. Edwards -- showed up in the county courtroom accompanied by Tuskegee's best-known lawyer, civil rights attorney Fred D. Gray.
+Gray whisked out a sheaf of papers and said his client was challenging the challenge, "on the grounds that it comes too late" and that the DEC doesn't have jurisdiction over Johnston's complaints about election irregularities.

-DEC chairman Harry D. Raymon asked

-Johnston if he had anything to say.
-Johnston--who showed up alone--promptly

-asked for a postponement.
-He explained

-After several minutes of discussion

-the DEC members finally agreed to try

-and settle the differences between the

-two candidates--both Negroes--at a

-meeting next Wednesday, if Johnston's

-ston lost the race by 36 votes out of

-nearly 3,700 cast.
-But he challenged the

-result three days after the May 7 pri-

-According to the official tally, John-
+Before hearing Gray's arguments, DEC chairman Harry D. Raymonasked Johnston if he had anything to say, Johnston--who showed up alone--promptly asked for a postponement.
+He explained that his attorney was ill.
+After several minutes of discussion. the DEC members finally agreed to try and settle the differences between the two candidates--both Negroes--at a meeting next Wednesday, if Johnston's attorney is available by then.
+According to the official tally, Johnston lost the race by 36 votes out of nearly 3,700 cast.
+But he challenged the result three days after the May 7 priissues as well.
+"They think they have got us scared by putting us in jail," said one of the marchers last week.
+"But they have Now the campaign has expanded to other